JRMeyer/jrmeyer.github.io/_posts/2016-01-26-Installing-Kaldi.markdown

 josh@yoga:~/Desktop/kaldi/tools$
 {% endhighlight %}

 Those last lines recommend we install a language modeling toolkit [IRSTLM][irstlm], and I want to make my own language models, so I'm going to install it.
+If you're using some pre-existing language model, you can skip these next few steps.

 {% highlight bash %}
 josh@yoga:~/Desktop/kaldi/tools$ extras/install_irstlm.sh